-In the academic year 2018-19, a total of 500 students were enrolled in three different terms, Fall, Spring and Summer.
-In all, approximately 50 professors taught approximately 120 total modules across the academic year.
+In the academic year 2019-20, a total of 450 students were enrolled in two different terms, Fall and Spring.
+In all, approximately 50 professors taught approximately 120 modules across the academic year.
 There were at any given time 21 permanent members of staff and a significant number of freelance or casual workers assisting with field trips and orientation.